 source ~/.zshrc

-Oh My Zsh includes over 150 themes.
-View the available options in the theme gallery.
-To change themes, edit ~/.zshrc and modify the ZSH_THEME line:
+Oh My Zsh ships with many bundled themes, and the project maintains a separate theme gallery.
+To change themes, edit ~/.zshrc and change the ZSH_THEME value:

 ZSH_THEME="agnoster"